aisingapore/PeekingDuck/docs/source/tutorials/05_import_as_module.rst

 Line 36 - 37: We plot the data for debugging and visualization purposes.

-Line 41 - 47: We integrate the inference loop external processes such as the license plate parser we have created earlier.
+Line 41 - 47: We integrate the inference loop with external processes such as the license plate parser we have created earlier.